The Chinese Approach: Go

 A 2,000-year-old board game holds the key to understanding how the Chinese really think—and U.S. officials had better learn to play if they want to win the real competition…..
-Go features multiple battles over a wide front, rather than a …

 The key to understanding any human conflicts in the Pacific is to first recognize both the natural power and size of that Ocean.

 As the Father of the American Navy John Paul Jones said about the quality of a Naval Officer —“It is by no means enough that an officer of the Navy should be a capable mariner.
 He must be that, of course, but also a great deal more.
 He should be as well a gentleman of liberal education, refined manners, punctilious courtesy, and the nicest sense of personal honor.”

 Being a capable mariner is thus a given by any Naval Force to simply survive to fight in the Pacific.

 The Pacific is nothing like the name –“Pacificum” or peaceful in Latin.
 It is a violent and expansive Ocean.
 Rounding the tip of South America.
 Ferdinand Magellan, in perhaps one of the more significant “name branding” mistakes in history pronounced the body of water he saw as peaceful.

 Before any consideration can be given to discussing the rise of the Peoples Republic of China in the Pacific to discuss US ability to deal with an ascendant China the simple size and magnitude of the that Ocean from the Arctic down must be acknowledged.

 The answer to the question how large is the Pacific is very simple — it is huge.

 “The Size of the Pacific Ocean is Massive; it covers more than one-third of the earth’s surface, which is approximately 165 million square kilometers (about 65 million square miles).
 It extends about 15,000 kilometers (9,600 miles).”